 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

 The Briard’s body structure is well balanced but his excessive hair could cause him problems if not very carefully and regularly groomed and cared for.

-- Eye disease: Progressive retinal atrophy (PRA) apparently has been eradicated from the breed in recent years
+- Eye disease: Retinal Pigment Epithelial Dystrophy (RPED) (annual testing) (gradual loss of sight) (apparently has been eradicated from the breed in recent years!)

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.